The origins of tea stretch back more than 5 000 years, but its

 - Over the past decades, the global tea industry has seen rapid growth, with a rising number of consumers globally.

-- Despite the increase of tea consumption in the major producing countries, per capita consumption remains low, suggesting there is still considerable growth potential in these countries.
+- Despite the increase of tea consumption in the major producing countries, per capita consumption remains relatively low, suggesting there is still considerable growth potential in these countries.

 Publications